 Difference Makers are people just like you - everyday Canadians doing amazing things.
-Explore the stories of the 2019/2020 Difference Maker Award winners below.
+Explore the stories of past Difference Maker Award winners below.
 Every one of these individuals are making their schools and communities more inclusive and accessible for people of all abilities.